 Controversy and comedy follow Lane Kiffin everywhere he goes

-Florida Atlantic (FAU) coach Lane Kiffin, 43, is one of the most controversial figures in all of sports.
-In certain circles, just saying the name “Lane Kiffin” is the easiest way to turn a friendly group of football fans into an angry mob.
+Kiffin, 44, is one of the most controversial figures in all of sports.
+In certain circles, just saying the name "Lane Kiffin" is the easiest way to turn a friendly group of football fans into an angry mob.
 Kiffin’s rise and fall and rise again has been a rollercoaster ride.
 He has gone from coaching prodigy to internet meme to redemption story who is always once false move away from permanent infamy.
 But Kiffin’s issues have remained innocent enough to provide harmless entertainment — as long as he’s not unintentionally sabotaging your team.
 Here are a few fun facts about Kiffin, on the sideline, off the field and online.

 1. Started coaching after losing Fresno State QB job